Matherunner/hldoc/source/movement.rst

 Note that, unlike air and ground movement, the basevelocity is added *before* acceleration, rather than after the acceleration.

 Next, the player tries to swim up a step based on ``sv_stepsize``.
-This is followed by a position update.
+This is followed by a position update as explained in :ref:`player position update`.
 In the final step, the basevelocity is "removed" from the velocity by

 .. math:: \mathbf{v}' \gets \mathbf{v} - \mathbf{b}